zflohr/ohio-state-university/core-interpreter/README.md

               statement, it will consume as many integers from the data file as there are identifiers in the `read` statement.

-Example programs and data can be found [here](example-input).
+Example programs and data are located [here](example-input).
 To run the first example program with example data as input, run the following command from the src/ directory: